 Can you Plant a newsprint pot into the ground?

 Yes!
 That is the whole point of making these pots.
-If you’re nervous, you can loosen the bottom a bit before you put your plant into it’s spot in the garden.
+They are 100% biodegradable and make an excellent eco-friendly alternative to harmful plastics.
+If you’re nervous, you can loosen the bottom a bit before you put your plant into its spot in the garden.

-Will the recyclable seed pots actually last until it’s time to plant my garden?
+Will the COMPOSTABLE seed pots actually last until it’s time to plant my garden?

-They may not look pretty, but yes.
+They might not look pretty, but yes they will!
 Keep watering your plants from the bottom and let the water soak up for the best results.

 For more information on seed starting from your window, read my handy guide.
 If you’re short on space in your home, you might like this DIY seed starting shelf or this method of starting seeds outdoors.

 Not sure where to buy your seeds?
-Here’s some of my favourite places.
+Here are some of my favourite places.

 Need a bit more help figuring out how to plan everything out?
 This post can help!